fastmode/fastmode.github.io/_posts/2016-12-17-visualizing_git_repos_with_gource.markdown

 `gource —hide filenames --seconds-per-day 0.1 --auto-skip-seconds 1 -1280x720 -o - | ffmpeg -y -r 60 -f image2pipe -vcodec ppm -i - -vcodec libx264 -preset ultrafast -pix_fmt yuv420p -crf 1 -threads 0 -bf 0 gource.mp4`

 Here is my first video of one of the HTML and CSS projects I coded along to.
-I believe I spend a total of 5 days working on it but here its condensed to about 20 seconds:
+I believe I spend a total of 5 days working on it but here its condensed to about 20 seconds (Click image to open Youtube video):

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/aS43-x_lUCM/0.jpg)](http://www.youtube.com/watch?v=aS43-x_lUCM "My First Gource Attempt ")
 Git: https://github.com/fastmode/exceptional-realty-bootstrapped

 Here is one more of the development of the Learn IDE.
 I’ve been using the Learn IDE to learn how to code.
 You can see its a lot more complex and cooler than my project.

-Learn IDE Dec 2015 - Dec 2016 Development in one minute:
+Learn IDE Dec 2015 - Dec 2016 Development in one minute (Click image to open Youtube video):

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/hwocDc3UYR0/0.jpg)](http://www.youtube.com/watch?v=hwocDc3UYR0 "Learn IDE Dec 2015 - Dec 2016")
 Git: https://github.com/learn-co/learn-ide